ukraine-devops/aws-eks/README.md

 4. Work on one task at a time, don't switch between several contexts (refocus takes time and creates complex problems).

-5. Create clear docs and diagrams after R&D and feature testing (your feature costs nothing without proper documentation and high-level diagram)
+5. Create clear docs and diagrams after R&D, testing or implementation (your feature costs nothing without proper documentation and high-level diagram)

 6. Each task/ticket must be atomic and have a single responsibility principle (SOLID)